 Switcher Sets are stored to the local hard drive.
-Switcher Sets are stored to the local hard drive.
 A link to the folder is located under the Carbonite Code entry on the Start menu.

 Note: If you are updating an older setup file, you must perform a Recall All followed by a Store All.
 This updates the setup files the latest format.
 You can then make changes and store to individual registers if needed.